 Church as a Refuge:

-Two day online conference
+Two day online conference recordings

 Dr Diane Langberg

-Dr. Diane Langberg, is globally recognized for her 48 years of clinical work with trauma victims.
+Dr. Diane Langberg, is globally recognized for her over 50 years of clinical work with trauma victims.
 She has trained caregivers on six continents in responding to trauma and to the abuse of power.
 She also directs her own counseling practice in Jenkintown, PA, Diane Langberg, Ph.D. & Associates, which includes seventeen therapists with multiple specialties.
 Dr. Langberg’s books include Redeeming Power: Understanding Authority and Abuse in the Church, Counsel for Pastors’ Wives, Counseling Survivors of Sexual Abuse, On the Threshold of Hope (with accompanying workbook), In Our Lives First: Meditations for Counselors and Suffering the Heart of God: How Trauma Destroys and Christ Restores.

 Dr. Langberg is the recipient of the Distinguished Alumna Achievements from Taylor University., the American Association of Christian Counselors Caregiver Award, The Distinguished President’s award, and the Philadelphia Council of Clergy’s Christian Service Award.